TWiStErRob/twisterrob.github.io/_posts/2011-10-21-effective-at-work.md

  * it's worth formatting even the emails you write, for example:
    again, more people read your email so it may worth investing that 1 minute extra effort to make it easily comprehensible.
    * copy-paste highlighted code from IDE
-   * or at least set font to a monospace one for code, classnames and method names
+   * or at least set font to a monospace one for code, class names and method names
    * I usually color-code related things e.g. when I refer to a blue circle on a picture encompassing a button labeled <mark>Save</mark> I write: <q>the <span style="color:cyan">Save button</span> is misplaced</q>.